Vic accused murderer to face court

 She said Robertson urgently needed to see a psychiatric nurse.

-Robertson was charged with murder on Saturday following the discovery of Ms Healy's body just after 11pm on Friday night.
+Robertson was charged with murder on Saturday following the discovery of Ms Haley's body just after 11pm on Friday.